Chart Color Schemes

 Population growth drivers in Marleston are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the Marleston statistical area (Lv2) has an estimated population of around 2,212.
-This reflects a growth of 262 people since the 2021 Census, which reported a population of 1,950.
-The increase is inferred from AreaSearch's estimation of the resident population at 2,081 as of June 2024, along with an additional 27 validated new addresses since the Census date.
-This results in a population density of 2,280 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Marleston's growth rate of 13.4% since the 2021 Census exceeds both the state (8.7%) and metropolitan area averages, making it a growth leader in the region.
-Overseas migration contributed approximately 97.0% of overall population gains during recent periods.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, the population of the suburb of Marleston is estimated at around 2,212 as of Feb 2026.
+This reflects an increase of 262 people (13.4%) since the 2021 Census, which reported a population of 1,950 people.
+The change was inferred from the resident population of 2,081 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 27 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,280 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The suburb's 13.4% growth since the 2021 census exceeded both the state (9.0%) and Greater Adelaide figures, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 97.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-Looking ahead, demographic trends suggest a significant population increase for the Marleston (SA2).
-Aggregated SA2-level projections indicate an expected growth of 565 persons to 2041, reflecting a total gain of 20.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, an above median population growth of Australian statistical areas is projected for the suburb, expected to grow by 565 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 20.5% in total over the 17 years.

 Frequently Asked Questions - Population